eggjs/egg-schedule/README.md

 A schedule plugin for egg, has been built-in plugin for egg enabled by default.

-It's fully extendable for developer and provide a simple built-in TimerStrategy.
+It's fully extendable for a developer and provides a simple built-in TimerStrategy.

 ## Usage

-Just add you job file to `{app_root}/app/schedule`.
+Just add your job file to `{app_root}/app/schedule`.

 ```js
 // {app_root}/app/schedule/cleandb.js